netskopeoss/K8S-OpenShift-CloudExchange/README.md

-# Deploy Netskope Cloud Exchange using K8s
+# Deploying Netskope Cloud Exchange using Helm

+The Netskope Cloud Exchange (CE) provides customers with powerful integration tools to leverage investments across their security posture.

+Cloud Exchange consumes valuable Netskope telemetry and external threat intelligence and risk scores, enabling improved policy implementation, automated service ticket creation, and exportation of log events from the Netskope Security Cloud.

+To learn more about Netskope Cloud Exchange please refer to the Netskope Cloud Exchange introduction page.

+## Prerequisites
+The following prerequisites are required to deploy the Netskope Cloud Exchange using helm.
-The end goal is to deploy Netskope Cloud Exchange(CE) on the Container Orchestration platforms.
+- `K8s` cluster (EKS, OpenShift, etc.) is required to deploy Netskope CE on that.

-## Prerequisite
-- `kubectl` must be installed on machine.
+- `kubectl` must be installed on your machine.

-## Step-by-step Deployment
+## Deploying the Netskope CE
 ### Step 1
-- Export following variable if you want to override default value, to check default value check the shell script.
+- Export following variables if you want to override their default value; to check default value check the shell script.

 ```
 export NAMESPACE_NAME=